Commonwealth Asset Management LP (“CWAM”) is a Los Angeles based asset management platform founded in June 2019 and led by Adam Fisher.

 The CWAM team's extensive and varied experiences provide the foundation for the firm's capabilities.

-Prior to establishing CWAM, the founders and many key investment professionals worked together as the core macro and real estate groups at Soros and CWOC.
+Prior to establishing CWAM, Adam Fisher and a number of CWAM’s investment team members worked together as the core macro and real estate groups at Soros and CWOC.
 Collectively, the team has a dynamic and differentiated approach to alpha generation, focusing on value opportunities, progressive economic trends and deal sourcing.

 CWOC was also founded and led by CIO Adam Fisher and offered two comingled hedge funds and multiple co-investment opportunities in both the liquid and illiquid space over its 9-year history.

-Leveraging our history and pedigree of alpha generation, we apply a philosophy of continued growth and learning to employ a consistent, disciplined and pattern-driven process that builds upon the team’s analytical abilities and network of relationships to focus on long term opportunities.
+Leveraging our history and pedigree of alpha generation, we apply our core values of continued growth and learning to employ a consistent, disciplined and pattern-driven process that builds upon the team’s analytical abilities and network of relationships to focus on long term opportunities.